MaxPaiPai/2021-Hurricane-Season/ida/readme.md

 ```

 ## Storm Data
-Storm specific data for Hurricane Elsa was retrieved from NOAA’s storm data archive:
+Storm specific data for Hurricane Ida was retrieved from NOAA’s storm data archive:
 http://ftp.nhc.noaa.gov/atcf/archive/2021/bal092021.dat.gz

 In setrun.py, data can be directly fetched by modifying codes in storm data section similar to this: